frhoyde/obsidian-dump/The Republic.md

 > Let us rise soon after supper and see this festival; there will be a gathering of young men, and we will have a good talk.

+This probably portrays how Polemarchus, Adeimantus were basically friends with Socrates.
+Adeimantus was the brother of Glaucon, who was with Socrates at the time as well.
+Cephalus is the father of Polemarchus, where this whole conversation takes place.